 On April 30, 1866 most of the New Haven factory was destroyed in a fire.
 Only the sales office and a long building on Hamilton St. survived.
 This view, therefore, showing the reconstructed factory occupying the entire frontage of Saint John St. post-dates the 1866 fire.

+The image above, in addition to featuring prominently on clock labels, also appears in the 1880 New Haven Clock Co. catalog.
 During the period 1885-1905, the factory expanded to encompass the entire block and also the block to the west.
 Finally, a birds-eye view (Bing maps) below of the factory as it appeared a few years ago.
 Demolition of the eastern wing started shortly after this image was taken, and it is now gone.